 Let’s start at the beginning, rather than re-write history Twitter gives a good description of the hashtag, in their very useful help center article: Using Hashtags on Twitter.

 Definition: The "#" symbol, called a hashtag, is used to mark keywords or topics in a Tweet.
 It was created organically by Twitter users as a way to categorize messages.

 When used properly, hashtags can be a huge benefit on twitter.
 They categorize your tweets, making it so that your tweets are found more easily in searches.
 It also helps others find your tweets and your brand page, which usually leads to gaining a follower or at least gaining interaction.

 Although they can quickly and easily boost your online visibility, it’s easy to make a hashtag blunder but don’t worry, we’ve got your back!
 We’ve put together what we believe are the top 5 hashtag mistakes and how they can easily be fixed or avoided.

 Oh hai, this is the interweb: no spaces and punctuation in a hastag.

 Wrong: #local food.
 Right: #localfood.
 Don’t use spaces or punctuation in your hashtags.
 It will end the hashtag at the exact spot you use them.
 Most likely, this will result in your hashtag not making sense, or not saying what you want it to say.
 To other Twitter users, your brand will be seen as somewhat inept in the Twitterverse.

 To @ or #, that is the question: don't hashtag a brand.

 They most likely have a twitter handle – @ reference them instead.
 They are most likely to see it this way since they are notified when an @ reference is made, and you might have a side-benefit of receiving interaction from the brand or person you’re trying to talk to.

 Jump on the bandwagon: use trending hashtags because they’re sexy.

 If they don’t relate to your business they are best left unused, they’ll only detract from what your brand’s message is.
-Ex: #iHateHowPeople will probably never work in the context of a restaurant.
+Ex: #iHateHowPeople will probably never work in the context of a restaurant or a local business.

 I want to understand you: using all lowercase letters.